 Building a Concrete Home – Panel Composition.
-Because of fires, super storms, hurricanes and tornadoes, home owners are researching concrete home construction and finding the American Ingenuity concrete dome kit.
-Building an Ai dome from prefabricated concrete panels makes home construction easier and results in the dome exterior having a 225 mph wind and F4 tornado guarantee.
-The process of stacking the panels, overlapping/locking the steel mesh of adjacent panels and filling the seams with special fiber concrete, produces the structural components of the home, the finished concrete surface, installs the insulation and all the dome shell 1/2″ drywall.
+Because of fires, super storms, hurricanes, tornadoes and increasing air conditioning & heating costs, home owners are researching concrete home construction and finding the American Ingenuity concrete dome kit.
+Building an Aidome from prefabricated concrete panels makes home construction easier and results in a super-energy efficient dome whose exterior panels comes with a 225 mph wind and F4 tornado guarantee.
+The process of stacking the panels, overlapping/locking the steel mesh of adjacent panels and filling the seams between the panels with special fiber concrete, produces the structural components of the home, the finished steel reinforced concrete surface, installs all the insulation and all the dome shell 1/2″ DensArmor drywall.
 To learn about Building Kit Assembly click on Assembly.
 An Expanded Assembly Manual is now available with each dome kit order.

 Side of view of panel being installed.
-The panel exterior is 3/4″ concrete reinforced with galvanized steel mesh.
-After the mesh is overlapped and locked between panels, on site special fiber concrete is mixed and hand trowelled in the seam areas in two applications — bonding agent is applied between the two layers.
-The seam areas are about 3″ deep by 5″ wide with average of 2″ thick concrete.
+The panel exterior is 3/4″ concrete reinforced with galvanized steel mesh & fibers.
+After the mesh is overlapped and locked between panels, on site special fiber concrete is mixed and hand troweled in the seam areas in two applications — bonding agent is applied between the two layers.
+The seam areas average 2″ thick fiber concrete.

 Exterior Dome Panels Have No Wood To Burn or To Rot or For Termites To Eat

 No Shingles or Roof to blow off in high winds

 To support the panels during dome kit assembly, a temporary wooden rib system is installed.
 Once all the seams are concreted and the entryways and dormers are concreted, the dome is self supporting and the wooden rib system is removed.
 Most of the wood can be recycled as interior framing.